jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 		- potential optimizations
 			- yjs uses a doubly-linked list for faster insert + a cursor to track last visited position
 				- assumes that editing patterns are *not* random (which is true for most applications due)
-			- diamond-types (josephg) uses a range tree for even faster insert + find
+			- diamond-types (josephg) and the new automerge uses a b-tree for even faster insert + find
 	- limitations
 		- [[thoughts/CALM Theorem]]: can't really circumvent this without synchronization
 			- as a result, no garbage collection